depperm/first-project-ideas/README.md

     Pick your poison....literally pick which language you want, difficulty of challenge you're looking for, and chose a problem.
 - [Advent of Code](https://adventofcode.com)

     The holiday season can be so stressful, lighten your holidays by solving complex problems with a fun story.
 What couldn't be more stress free than that?
+Everyday solve a 2 part problem, first part can be solved by brute force usually, and the second part proves why you can't use brute force.
+Did I mention the problems get harder the closer you are to Christmas?
 - [Hacker Rank](https://www.hackerrank.com)
 - [Synacor](https://challenge.synacor.com)
 - [Code Forces](http://codeforces.com/problemset)